aditya-arolkar-swe/gmail_parsing/README.md

 		python3 gmail_parser.py

+5. Optional flags:

+		usage: gmail_parser.py [-h] [--no-cache NO_CACHE] [--top-n-senders TOP_N_SENDERS] [--multithreaded MULTITHREADED]

+		Parses your gmail inbox, and returns the top X 20 senders to your inbox

+		options:
+		  -h, --help            show this help message and exit --no-cache NO_CACHE   After first run, will store a cache and uses that by default for subsequent runs.
+Use this flag to refresh your cache.
+		  --top-n-senders TOP_N_SENDERS
+		                        Number of senders to output.
+Default: 20 --multithreaded MULTITHREADED
+		                        Attempts to multithread the loading of messages.
+Currently not working.
+Needs some work...

 ## Credentials JSON creation:

 To create a Google API key and set it up to read your emails, you'll need to follow these steps: